Fly to Rome

 Peeling off from this, Via dei Condotti and Via del Babuino go up-market with home-grown brands including Valentino, Bottega Veneta, Gucci and Prada, as well as Hermes, Christian Dior and Louis Vuitton.

-Young designers in bohemian Monti fashion one-off pieces without the price-tag for the local hip crowd: check out Le Gallinelle.
+Staying in Rome, discover young designers in bohemian Monti fashion one-off pieces without the price-tag for the local hip crowd: check out Le Gallinelle.

 Mercato Monti and Pifebo